Digital-Data-Co/forge-docs/src/administration-guide/cli/migrations.md

 # Database Migrations

-Database migrations allow you to update or roll back your Semaphore database schema to match the requirements of different Semaphore versions.
+Database migrations allow you to update or roll back your Forge database schema to match the requirements of different Forge versions.
 This is essential for upgrades, downgrades, and maintaining compatibility.

 ## Getting Help